NicholasRM/rum/report.md

 - current vs previous: 0.017

 ## moving definition of variables outside of the loop:
+#### We raised the scope of variables for registers and values to outside of our execution loop

 ### Midmark
 - time: 619 ms